Registration for this event is handled by RegOnline. Please use the link below to proceed to the appropriate

 Thank you for your interest in our Hyperbaric Medicine Program.
 Please contact firstname.lastname@example.org with further questions.
 We look forward to your attendance.

 A room block has been arranged at the Marriott Springhill Suites in the Vista.
-Special rates starting at $119 a night are offered to registered attendees, for single or double occupancy.
+Special rates starting at $124 a night for 2014 are offered to registered attendees, for single or double occupancy.
 The Marriott Springhill Suites will provide airport transportation and daily transportation to and from the hospital for the days of the training course at no additional cost.
 Complimentary breakfast will be included per night.
 Wireless internet and self-parking are also provided at no charge.

 It is your responsibility to make hotel reservations by contacting the Marriott Springhill Suites directly at the links below: